 No-Choice Behavior Assays

 We collected psyllids from the colony using an aspirator and transferred them to 8 × 35 mm glass shell vials.
 All psyllids were tested within 90 minutes from the time of collection from the colony.
 For each experimental replicate, a single psyllid was introduced to the arena, and its behaviors recorded for five minutes.
 Psyllid sex was identified, and psyllids were preserved in 95% ethanol for later testing for Lso by qPCR. (see Psyllid Haplotype and Lso Detection, above).
 We recorded behaviors similar to Butler et al. (2011): probing, walking, cleaning and whether the psyllid was on or off the leaf.
-These behaviors have putative significance with disease transmission and host selection (Prager et al. 2014a,b).
+These behaviors have putative significance for disease transmission and host selection (Prager et al. 2014a,b).
 These behaviors were scored using CowLog3 (Hänninen and Pastell 2009), which records behavioral incidences with timestamps from prerecorded video.

 Oviposition Assays

 Oviposition assays were conducted with the same greenhouse conditions, plants and insects as previously described.
 A female + male pair of recently emerged (teneral) psyllids, identified by their green body color, was introduced to a plant covered with an insect rearing sleeve (MegaView Science Co., Ltd., Taiwan).
 These rearing sleeves were supported over the plant using two lengths of galvanized steel wire with a diameter of 1.63 mm.
 Each wire was curved into a parabolic shape and each end of the wire was inserted into the soil on opposite corners of the plant pot (Fig. 2).
 Plants were arranged in a randomized complete block in rows of four and placed inside mesh-covered PVC-framed cages (60 cm length × 60 cm width × 60 cm height).
-Plants were watered on alternating days by soaking pots in plastic trays (56 cm length × 28 cm width × 6 cm height) until the soil became saturated (approximately 45 mins).
+Plants were bottom-watered on alternating days by soaking pots in plastic trays (56 cm length × 28 cm width × 6 cm height) until the soil became saturated (approximately 45 mins).

-The oviposition experiment used two different mating access periods (Period 1): six days and eight days.
+The oviposition experiment used two different mating access durations: six days and eight days.
 Period 1 involved maintaining a male and female psyllid in the same cage on a plant, after which the male was removed, and the female transferred to a new plant of the same genotype.
-After the mating access period, the females were transferred to a new plant of the same genotype every four days (Periods 2-4, 18 - 20 days total)
+After the initial mating access period, the females were transferred to a new plant of the same genotype every four days (designated Periods 2-4, 18 - 20 days total)

 Eggs were counted on each plant after the female was removed using 10× headband magnifiers.
 Nymphs were counted four days, eight days and twelve days later to allow time for hatching (Knowlton and Janes 1931).
 Each nymph was removed as it was counted.
 Egg fertility percentages were calculated as the ratio of nymphs divided by egg counts for each sample × 100.